zeebe-io/zeebe-chaos/chaos-days/blog/2023-02-23-Recursive-call-activity/index.md

 **We have two instances running, one on partition three and one on partition one.**

-_One interesting fact is that the topology request rate is also up to 0.400 per second, so potentially every 2.5 second we send an topology request to the gateway.
-But there is no application deployed which does this.
+_One interesting fact is that the topology request rate is also up to 0.400 per second, so potentially every 2.5 seconds we send a topology request to the gateway.
+But there is no application deployed that does this.
 [I have recently found out again](https://github.com/camunda/zeebe/pull/11599#discussion_r1109846523), that we have the Zeebe client usage in the gateway to request the topology.
-Might be worth to investigate whether this is an issue._
+Might be worth investigating whether this is an issue._

 After observing this cluster for a while we can see that after around five minutes the cluster fails.
 The processing for the partitions breaks down to 1/10 of what was processed before.
 A bit later it looks like it tries to come back but, failed again.